HarshithKamal/TRAFICOP/TRAFICOP/README.md

 This is my submission for Gridlock 2.0.
 I took the ASTraM event dataset (8,173 real Bengaluru traffic incidents) and built it into a working Traffic Command Center — it predicts how long an incident will take to resolve, scores how much impact it'll have on the corridor, classifies its risk level, recommends how many officers/barricades/tow vehicles to send, suggests diversion routes around it, and explains every single prediction with SHAP so it's not a black box.
 Everything runs on an interactive map of Bengaluru.

-I've documented this README the same way I'd want it explained to me — step by step, nothing assumed.

 ---

 ## What's in this repo